 To achieve this all of the holes in the batons are slotted except one.
 This allows the counter top to slide on the baton as it expands and contracts.
 We are not sure yet, but we will not be surprised if the largest section (facing the dining room) “grows” by half an inch in the warmer months.

-Below are the counters, all ready for a final hand sand and finishing.
+Below are our DIY wood countertops, all ready for a final hand sand and finishing.
 Once they were at this stage we had laid them out in their final orientation and ran a trim router with a 1/8 inch round over bit along all the edges that would be exposed.
 We did not route any edges that joined with another section so that the seam was smooth and square.
 But by routing the edges that we touch, they became smooth and not sharp.

-Regarding installation [Tanya's making me write this: because my wife is so awesome and wanted to make things as straightforward as possible], we chose not to go with mitered corners.
+Regarding installation, we chose not to go with mitered corners.
 Instead, we opted for 90 degree joints.
-This is a lot easier to make; we did not have access to machinery that could accurately cut a 45 degree angle across a 39" piece.
+This is a lot easier to make, especially because we did not have access to machinery that could accurately cut a 45 degree angle across a 39″ piece.
 It was a good decision, because I think 90 degree corners look better with the blocky 90 degree corners on the counter edges and sink.
 Mitered corners would not have suited the style of the counters or sink as well, in my opinion.